hrashk/kafka-starter/README.md

 ```

-### change configuration
+### Configuration

+One can change configuration in application.yml files and observe their effect.

-Observe how IDE provides completion recommendations of the new properties from the starter library
+Notice how IDE provides completion recommendations of the new properties from the starter library
 when editing application.yml file.